Hashem404/UniEv/README.md

 ### ŞARJÖR Team

-- Kusai Aksoy
+* Kusai Aksoy
-- Hashem Salem
+* Hashem Salem
-- Namiq
+* Namiq
-- Rama Hasanatu
+* Rama Hasanatu
-- Melih
+* Melih

 ---

 # ⭐ Support

-If you like this project, consider giving it a star on GitHub.
+If you like this project, consider giving it a ⭐ on GitHub.